-The Marnix Academie is a Protestant-Christian university of applied sciences that can be characterised as an open Christian institution.
+The Marnix Academie is a Protestant-Christian university of applied sciences.
 We are an independent university, and though a touch strong-minded perhaps, we are open-minded too.
 As a primary school teacher training institution (Dutch acronym: PABO) we are big; as a university we are small.
 Consequently, our students don't get lost in the crowd; we care for each individual student and attach great value to personal contact between staff and students.

 We also value interaction between people of different cultures and religions.
 We consider it an asset when students of different backgrounds meet and engage in dialogue.
 It prepares them for dealing with diversity among pupils, parents and colleagues.